 By contrast, what we frequently see is a rush to label and denounce.
 Take the compassionate and suggestable young man who hears of the goodness of socialism from his one-sided professor.
 “Socialism is about equality and fairness.”
 Of course he supports equality and fairness, he would be wicked not to.
 After a few more episodes of indoctrination, he announces on Facebook that he is a Socialist.
 He joins groups and organizations promoting Socialism – building an echo-chamber around him.
-He avoids the opinions of the opposition – “They are greedy, they are not compassionate”.
+He avoids the opinions of the “greedy”, “cold-hearted” opposition.
 He becomes dogmatic and unwilling to admit to any of the downsides to his new tribe.
 He defends or ignores dictators and historical atrocities for fear it would poke holes in his ideology, which is safe and comfortable and filled with friends and supporters fighting a common enemy – an evil one.
-To lose that ideology, after it has become his identity and he has pronounced it to the world, would require an immense amount of humility and introspection – traits he traded in for comfort and safety.
+To lose that ideology, after it has become his identity and he has pronounced it to the world, would require an immense amount of humility and introspection – traits he likely traded in for comfort and safety.

 “The most dangerous thing you can do is to take any one impulse of your own nature and set it up as the thing you ought to follow at all costs.
 There’s not one of them which won’t make us into devils if we set it up as an absolute guide.”

 The world is infinitely complicated – and so are we.
-There is such a shallowness in today’s perspective of identity politics and ideology.
-There are so many facets to our nature and thinking to examine in life.
-The more we dig, the deeper and more interesting we and others become.
-If, instead, I define myself by my political ideology – first and foremost – then when someone I love disagrees with my politics, I must shun or vilify them.
-When information or actual life experience contradicts my viewpoint, I refuse to integrate it.
+There is such a shallowness in today’s identity politics.
+There are many facets to our nature and thinking that to confine them to the boundaries of man-made ideology or political party is needlessly restrictive.
 Once a political, social, or radical philosophy becomes our identity, the chance of changing course is unlikely – for an entire identity is a traumatic thing to lose.

 “Hold everything in your hands lightly, otherwise it hurts when God pries your fingers open.”